-The electrochemical marking (ECM) method is acid-base marking that places a mark on stainless steel instruments using an electrical current, stencil, and electrolyte fluid.
-When applied, the mark doesn’t alter the surface of the instrument as engraving does but rather is applied below the instrument’s passivation layer.
+The electrochemical (ECM) surgical instrument marking method uses an electrical current, stencil and electrolyte fluid to place a mark on stainless steel instruments.
+Unlike etching and engraving, this mark doesn’t alter the surface of the instrument because it is applied below the instrument’s protective passivation layer.

-Pro: Electrochemical marking creates a corrosion-free mark that doesn’t pose any threat to the integrity of your surgical instruments.
+Pro: Electrochemical marking creates a corrosion-free mark that doesn’t pose any threat to a surgical instrument’s integrity.

-Con: The marks are subject to erosion over time and can sometimes be removed if an instrument needs to be buffed as a part of maintenance or repair.
+Con: The marks can erode over time and can sometimes be inadvertently removed if the instrument needs to be buffed during maintenance or repair.

-Depending on your inventory, you may have instruments that aren’t suited for a laser or ECM mark.
-Tape or dots can come in handy in these situations and are safe for sterilization.
+Depending on your inventory, you may have instruments that aren’t suited for a laser or ECM mark due to their material, shape or size.
+Marking tape or dots can come in handy in these situations and are safe for sterilization.